CrystalYM/Space-Travel/README.md

 ### Hi there 👋, my name is Crystal
 #### I am full-stack React developer with interest in modern ux/ui design.
 I made this project to practice my React skills a bit more.
-The page was made in reference to a figma design that has had  practice sites built from it, so it was the most suitable incase I needed help with a particular part.

 View the website here: [Live Site](https://crystalym.github.io/Space-Travel/)